At CBHS we help you manage your health challenges. We believe in offering you the services, support and tools you need to live your best life.

 What should we have instead of fruit juice?

 If you’re looking for a bit more energy, whole fruit is a much healthier option than fruit juice.
-Whole fruit contains more fibre and is therefore more filling and leaves you less likely to overeat.
+Whole fruit contains more fibre making it more filling and leaving you less likely to consume too much sugar.
 For example, it’s much easier to drink the juice of seven apples than it is to eat seven apples in one sitting.

 Homemade iced tea (not bottled iced tea which is high in sugar) is refreshing and can be made by brewing four teaspoons of loose-leaf herbal tea with one litre of freshly boiled water.
 You can add a few mint leaves, store in the fridge until chilled, and enjoy with a slice of lemon.
-There are also cold infusion tea-bags available with lots of flavours and no added sugars.
+There are now many different varieties of cold infusion tea-bags available with lots of flavours and no added sugars.

 Fruit infused water